The ARA is there to support re-enactors to enjoy their hobby whether you are:

 The following links offer more information abut what the ARA does:

-This is often conducted by costumed re-enactors as part of public performances for commemorative events, historic anniversaries, community festivals, museums, educational displays, or for private gatherings of member groups who wish to immerse themselves in history.
+Is often conducted by costumed re-enactors as part of public performances for commemorative events, historic anniversaries, community festivals, museums, educational displays, or for private gatherings of member groups who wish to immerse themselves in history.